smartholdem/smartholdem-rpc/README.md

 http://localhost:3000/api/sendtoaddress
 ```

-Note: fore more info see examples
+Note: fore more info see tests